 TME Lab is one of the research groups of the Aragón Institute of Engineering Research (I3A) that belongs to the University of Zaragoza.
 It has been officially recognized as a consolidated group by the Government of Aragón.
 It is also member of the Health Research Institute of Aragón (IIS Aragón), and of the national Networking Research Center on Bioengineering, Biomaterials, and Nanomedicine (CIBER-BBN) that belongs to the Carlos III Health Institute (ISCIII) as part of the group CB06/01/0069.

 This group was created in 2011 as a continuation of the former Group of Structural Mechanics and Materials Modeling (GEMM).
-Today, the group is composed of 5 senior researchers, all doctors, 11 PhD students, and 2 technicians that share common objectives and research and training strategies.
+Today, the group is composed of 6 faculty members and a variable number of postdoctoral researchers, PhD students, and technicians that share common objectives and research and training strategies.

 We count with state-of-the-art laboratories, special contacts with two spin-off companies from the University of Zaragoza, part of whose promoters and members of their Scientific Advisory Board belongs to TME_Lab: Ebers Medical Technology S.L. and Beonchip S.L.